A silky smooth cheesecake, topped with blueberry, lime, and rose petal compote, embellished with toasted almond pastry crumbs.

 My cookbook, Pacific Northwest Palate, Four Seasons of Great Cooking, features a simple version of this seasonal blueberry cheesecake, which is a league beyond the canned blueberry, graham cracker concoction I grew up with–and adored.

-This newest version, however, is even better than that much improved version.
+This newest version is even better than that much improved version in my cookbook.
 I love the way all of the flavors combine here to create a harmonious whole, far greater than the sum of its parts.
 Blueberries, lime, and rose petals are a marriage made in heaven.

 However, if you are not accustomed to the flavor of rose petal in tea, cookies, and desserts, you might want to use the lesser amount specified in this recipe.
 Rose petal is a dominant flavor and can easily over shadow the more subtle flavor of blueberries.